First Army Air Service: Demobilization and service 1922-29

-On 11 November 1918, all offensive flying ended at 11:00am in compliance with the Armistice with Germany.
+On 11 November 1918, all offensive flying ended at 11:00 a.m. in compliance with the Armistice with Germany.
 As part of the Armistice, Allied Forces were to occupy the Rhineland area of Germany beginning on 1 December.
 The Third Army Air Service was established to be the air component of the United States Third Army.
 Units from the First Army AS contributed to over half the strength of Third Army AS, consisting of eight Aero Squadrons, and the headquarters of the III Corps Observation Group, and the VII Corps Observation Group.

 Partially due to the suddenness of the Armistice, it took several months to demobilize the Air Service in France.
 An order of precedence based upon length of service on the front had to be made, staging camps for processing the men and personnel, and ships had to be obtained for transporting the men and materiel back to the United States, consisting of men both in the Zone of the Advance (Western Front) as well as in the Services of Supply (Rear Areas).
 Demobilization of men and units proceeded, until finally, on 13 April 1919, orders were received from the Chief of the Air Service in France that the Headquarters, First Army Air Service was to demobilize.
 Six Aero Squadrons, amongst the last to arrive at the front, were to be sent to the Rhineland to reinforce or relieve units of the Third Army Air Service, the remainder to proceed to Colombey-les-Belles Aerodrome, France for demobilization.

 Headquarters was officially demobilized on 15 April 1919, its men arriving in the United States by the end of May and either were transferred to Air Service units or returned to Civilian life.

 The organization was (re)-constituted in the Organized Reserve 15 October 1921 as Headquarters, First Army Air Service, assigned to the First Army and allotted to the First Corps Area.
 Headquarters initiated in November 1922 at Dover, NH.
 It was withdrawn from the Organized Reserve and First Corps Area on 5 September 1928 and allotted to the Regular Army.
 Inactivated on 9 December 1929 at Dover by relief of personnel.